How to Set Life Goals That Actually Stick

 What does self-concordance research say about goal failure?

 Sheldon and Elliot’s self-concordance model answers this directly.
-Their research at the University of Missouri found that goals driven by external pressure or guilt (“I should lose weight” or “my parents expect me to get promoted”) received less sustained effort over time [2].
+Their research found that goals driven by external pressure or guilt (“I should lose weight” or “my parents expect me to get promoted”) received less sustained effort over time [1].
 Goals that matched a person’s intrinsic interests and developing sense of self received more consistent effort and were more likely to be achieved.
-Life goal persistence depends more on values alignment than on specificity or initial motivation [2].
+Life goal persistence depends more on values alignment than on specificity or initial motivation [1].

-Self-Concordance is the degree to which a goal aligns with a person’s authentic interests, core values, and developing identity.
-Goals high in self-concordance receive more sustained effort over time and produce greater well-being when achieved, according to Sheldon and Elliot’s research [2].
+Self-Concordance is the degree to which a goal grows from a person’s own authentic interests and core values rather than from outside pressure or reward.
+It is what separates a goal you would still pursue in private from one you chase only because it looks good or someone expects it.
+Goals high in self-concordance receive more sustained effort over time and produce greater well-being when achieved, according to Sheldon and Elliot’s research [1].

 Reason for Goal AbandonmentRelative FrequencyUnderlying Cause